jschrier/blog/_posts/2025-09-07-Solderless-Claude-Light.md

 sudo apt install python3-simplejpeg sudo apt install git
 ```

 5. Create a python virtual environment: `python -m venv --system-site-packages .venv`

 6. Edit `.bashrc` (e.g., `pico .bashrc`) and add the following line at the end of the file to load this environment on login `source ~/.venv/bin/activate`

 7. Install python dependencies:
 ```
 pip install sysv_ipc
 pip install retry
 pip install git+git://github.com/jkitchin/claude-light
 ```

-8. **Replace** '~/claude-light/claude/app.py` with this [alternate file](https://gist.github.com/jschrier/131f4741202a30edf7c8ba3b3a3c3f16) (which substitutes direct PWM control of the LEDs for I2C-based control of the Modulino LED array, but otherwise only minimally changes the original  )
+8. **Replace** '~/claude-light/claude/app.py` with this [alternate file](https://gist.github.com/jschrier/131f4741202a30edf7c8ba3b3a3c3f16) (which substitutes direct PWM control of the LEDs for I2C-based control of the Modulino LED array, but otherwise only minimally changes the original version)

 9. Continue with the network service setup instructions and port-forwarding (as desired), as [described on the claude-light setup documentation](https://github.com/jkitchin/claude-light/tree/main?tab=readme-ov-file#setup-claude-as-a-service)